jaanga/moon/rover-256p/readme.md

 ## Things to Do

+* Change the default viewing angle
+* Add sunlight, shade and shadow

 * Add the data between 60 and 90 degrees and -60 and -90 degrees
 * Create a heads-up display that show altitude at the point hovered over
 * change the color of each pixel according to its elevation